 There are times when you meet people who later go in to become a permanent part of your life.
-You start meeting on a daily basis and somehow life seems unimaginable without them.
+You start meeting on a daily basis, and somehow life seems unimaginable without them.

-How to mend a damaged relationship?
+Mending relationships- How to fix a bad relationship?

-It is important to keep in mind that you may not be at fault in the situation and just because you haven’t done anything wrong does not mean that you should not work towards making amends.
+It is important to keep in mind that you may not be at fault in the situation, and just because you haven’t done anything wrong does not mean that you should not work towards making amends.

 1. Don’t let your ego come in between the two of you